 For me this is unnecessary, these nights are meant to be about fun, not critique.
 I find that many projectors under the $300 mark give me the exact same amount of pleasure when I’m surrounded by friends and family as one that costs thousands of bucks.
-The latter might be all singing, all dancing but at the end of the day, like many of you reading this I’m sure, I just want to sit back and enjoy a good movie those I choose to share my time with.
+The latter might be all singing and all dancing but at the end of the day, like many of you reading this, I just want to sit back and enjoy a good movie with those that I choose to share my time with.

 Lumens are the number one spec that everyone looks to and rightly so as this can determine where and when you will get to enjoy your projector but connectivity is a massive factor for me nowadays, especially with so many streaming options now available to us.
 Thankfully, most modern projectors offer HDMI slots for us to plug our sticks or boxes into and enjoy services such as Netflix and Hulu.

 What I’m ultimately trying to express is that you don’t need to spend a fortune to enjoy a backyard movie night, the cheaper options nowadays offer more than enough technology for it to become a past time that everyone can enjoy.